The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Building the stellar mass functions

-For a given galaxy in a given MC iteration, the logic for choosing a redshift depends on the combination of redshift measurements available for that galaxy.
-For a galaxy with all three types of redshift measurements, we could potentially draw a new redshift from three different PDFs.
+For a given galaxy in a given MC iteration, the logic for choosing a redshift depended on the combination of redshift measurements available for that galaxy.
+For a galaxy with all three types of redshift measurements, we potentially drew a new redshift from three different PDFs.
 Given each galaxy in our sample has COSMOS2020 photometry, they also have associated redshift PDFs from COSMOS2020 based on fits in \texttt{LePhare}.
-If the redshift in the given MC iteration is based on the \pz, the redshift is drawn randomly from the COSMOS2020 PDF, $p(z)$.
-If based on the \gz, redshifts are randomly drawn from a Gaussian distribution, $g(z)$, centered on the measured redshift from the grism spectroscopy, $z_g$, and with a width equal to $\sigma_g = 46\cdot(1+z_g)/14100$ (motivated in Section \ref{ssSect:HST}).
-Finally, if based on the \sz, redshifts are simply taken to be the measured spectroscopic redshift, $z_s$.
+If the redshift in the given MC iteration was based on the \pz, the redshift was drawn randomly from the COSMOS2020 PDF, $p(z)$.
+If based on the \gz, redshifts were randomly drawn from a Gaussian distribution, $g(z)$, centered on the measured redshift from the grism spectroscopy, $z_g$, and with a width equal to $\sigma_g = 46\cdot(1+z_g)/14100$ (motivated in Section \ref{ssSect:HST}).
+Finally, if based on the \sz, redshifts were simply taken to be the measured spectroscopic redshift, $z_s$.
 Thus, we outline how the random redshift, $z_{\rm MC}$, is drawn based on whether the galaxy has a \pz ($z_p$), \sz ($z_s$), \gz ($z_g$), or some combination of the three.

-\textbf{Only} $\mathbf{z_p}$: The vast majority of galaxies ($\sim 90.3\%$) only have a \pz, which is reported in COSMOS2020.
-For these galaxies, we simply draw $z_{\rm MC} \sim p(z)$ for each MC iteration from the redshift PDF provided in COSMOS2020 from a \texttt{LePhare} fit.
+\paragraph{Only $z_p$}: The vast majority of galaxies ($\sim 90.3\%$) only have a \pz, which is reported in COSMOS2020.
+For these galaxies, we simply drew $z_{\rm MC} \sim p(z)$ for each MC iteration from the redshift PDF provided in COSMOS2020 from a \texttt{LePhare} fit.